kevin-3006/Individual-Wiki/Lab2/README.md

-# Lab 1: GPIO & I2C access from the ESP8266
+# Lab 2: FreeRTOS functions on ESP8266

-_Github Repository for ECNG 3006 Lab 1_
+_Github Repository for ECNG 3006 Lab 2_

 ## How to use example